lasarobotics/PurpleLib/README.md

 ```

 ### Offline installation
-When PurpleLib is built, files are placed in the `build/libs` directory.
+When PurpleLib is built from source, files are placed in the `build/libs` directory.
-Create a link to this directory, or copy it to your robot project.
+Create a link to this directory and copy the link to the root of your project,
+or copy the directory itself to the root of your robot project.

 Add the following to your project `build.gradle`
 ```